charliemayer3/bamazon/README.md

 # bamazon

-In the Amazon themed NODE.js application, you can log in as either a customer or the manager.
+In this Amazon themed NODE.js application, you can log in as either a customer or the manager.

 If logged in as a customer, you are able to see a list of all products for sale, including their departments, cost, and the amount of inventory available.
 These items are stored in a HeidiSQL database.
 You can then choose items to purchase and receive a total cost of your order.
 It also will alert you if the inventory is too low to fulfill your order, and will automatically update the inventory to reflect your purchase.